France to open classified Algerian War archives

 No apology

-A report commissioned by the president earlier this year urged a truth commission over the Algerian war.
+Karim Amellal, a scholar appointed as ambassador to the Mediterranean region by Macron, welcomed the move to open the files as "extremely positive".

+"There is a very strong demand from historians to declassify documents covered by national security.
+We can't follow a policy of remembrance without following the path traced by these historians," he said.

-However, Macron has ruled out an official apology -- such a move could give ammunition to his far-right opponents in next year's presidential election.
+Macron has, however, ruled out an official apology for France's actions -- seeing such a move as a gift to far-right opponents in next year's presidential election.

-And despite his efforts at reconciliation, Macron has triggered one of the worst diplomatic crises with Algeria in years with his remarks about the current government, reported by Le Monde in October.
+Meanwhile, his criticisms of the Algerian government in October have turned always-thorny relations into a full-blown crisis.

-Speaking to descendants of independence fighters, Macron also questioned whether Algeria had existed as a nation before the French invasion in the 1800s.
+It did not help that Macron questioned whether Algeria had existed as a nation before the French invasion in the 1800s.

-It came a month after Paris also sharply reduced visa quotas for North African citizens.
+And it came just a month after France sharply reduced visa quotas for North African citizens.

 © 2021 AFP